Call 1.866.825.3005 for more information

 Without getting too wonky, here are some statistics you need to know if you want to see how your investment manager really stacks up.
 You need to have a sense of the extra risk you are taking on relative to the extra potential reward.

 It’s not perfect, but you can start with the Sharpe ratio, a measure of risk-adjusted returns.
-Covestor calculates this metric, as well as several other risk metrics, for each of our model managers.
+Covestor calculates this metric, as well as several other risk metrics, for each of our Portfolio Managers.
 No matter where you choose your active manager, you should ask for these numbers to ascertain what portion of the manager’s performance was due simply to risk exposure as opposed to security selection.